xtrime-ru/antizapret-vpn-docker/README.md

 1. Adguard check it with blacklist rules.
 If domain in blacklist - return 0.0.0.0 and client not able to access domain.
 1. Adguard Send DNS request to CoreDNS service.
 1. CoreDNS Send DNS request to internal dnsmap.py server (antizapret container) and dnsmap.py sends request back to adguard
-1. Adguard recieves requests one more time, but now applies rules with `$client=antizapret` and real upstream server client (8.8.8.8 by default)
+1. Adguard recieves requests one more time, but now applies rules with `$client=az-local` and real upstream server client (8.8.8.8 by default)
 1. If domain in whitelist - adguard will resolve its address and return to dnsmap.py
 1. If domain not in whitelist adguard return SERVFAIL
 1. dnsmap.py send response to adguard:
    1. If it is valid IP, then replaces it with "internal" IP from `10.224.0.0/15` subnet, add masquerade to iptables and return internal ip to adguard
    1. If is is SERVFAIL it sends this response to client.
 1. If CoreDNS receives SERVFAIL it retries request and send it directly to Adguard.
-In this case rules with `$client=antizapret` do not applied and request processed normally.
+In this case rules with `$client=az-local` do not applied and request processed normally.

 Why so complicated?
 - Windows and some other clients do not retry to Fallback DNS, even if  SERVFAIL received.
 So we added CoreDNS for that.